ballerina-guides/integration-tutorials/service-orchestration/README.md

     The expected payload in the request to reserve the appointment consists of four fields, namely `patient`, `doctor`, `hospital`, and `appointment_date`.
 The payload is specified as an argument to the remote method call.

     ```ballerina
     {patient, doctor, hospital, appointment_date}
     ```

     This is shorthand for

     ```ballerina
     {patient: patient, doctor: doctor, hospital: hospital, appointment_date: appointment_date}
     ```

     [Client data binding](https://ballerina.io/learn/by-example/http-client-data-binding/) is used to directly try and bind the JSON response on success to the expected record.

     ```ballerina
     Appointment|http:ClientError appointment =
             hospitalServicesEP->/[hospital_id]/categories/[category]/reserve.post({
         patient,
         doctor,
         hospital,
         appointment_date
     });
     ```

     Use the `is` check to decide the response based on the response to the client call.
 If the request failed or the response payload could not be bound to `Appointment` as expected, send a "NotFound" response if the client call failed with a 4xx status code or return an "InternalServerError" response for other failures.
-If the client call was successful and the respond payload was successfully bound to `Appointment` we can proceed with the subsequent calls.
+If the client call was successful and the response payload was successfully bound to `Appointment` we can proceed with the subsequent calls.

     ```ballerina
     if appointment !is Appointment {